Art & Science

 - Be a part of the Falling Walls network and interact with a wide range of decision-makers, innovators and emerging talents from all over the world.
 Join an interdisciplinary community that is committed to bringing down barriers to address common challenges.

-- As Science Breakthrough of the Year you will get the opportunity to enjoy the Falling Walls Science Summit 2025, a three-day conference with inspiring keynotes, discussions, and exciting pitches.
+- As Breakthrough of the Year you will get the opportunity to enjoy the Falling Walls Science Summit 2026, a three-day conference with inspiring keynotes, discussions, and exciting pitches.
 Be part of a community of the most important researchers and thinkers of our time and discuss breakthroughs with global leaders in science, politics, business, and the media.

 We will use our expertise and years of experience in science communication to help make your research accessible and engaging to a wide audience, and to highlight its impact on society.